iamfaiyam/FinTech-Tableau-Case-Competition-2021/README.md

 Requirements summary:

-<b> • Methodology: Does the team have an appropraite methodology for data analysis? </b>
+<b> • Methodology: Does the team have an appropriate methodology for data analysis? </b>

 <b> • Presentation: Does the team present their slide deck smoothly and effectively? </b>